MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.Governance/Update-MgEntitlementManagementAccessPackageAssignmentRequest.md

             - `[Value <String>]`: Value of the property
             - `[ValueType <String>]`: Type of the value
           - `[CloudPcRemoteActionResults <IMicrosoftGraphCloudPcRemoteActionResult[]>]`:
-          - `[ComplianceGracePeriodExpirationDateTime <DateTime?>]`: The DateTime when device compliance grace period expires.
-This property is read-only.
           - `[ComplianceState <ComplianceState?>]`: Compliance state.
           - `[ConfigurationManagerClientEnabledFeatures <IMicrosoftGraphConfigurationManagerClientEnabledFeatures>]`: configuration Manager client enabled features
             - `[(Any) <Object>]`: This indicates any property can be added to this object.